brevzin/cpp_proposals/2325_views_default/views-default.md

     enable_view<T>;
 ```

 Remove all the default constructors from all the standard library views.
 For `iota_view`, this would also require removing the default constructible requirement from the `W` parameter.
-For `join_view`, this would require storing the inner view in a `@*semiregular-box*<views::all_t<@*InnerRng*@>>`.
+For `join_view`, this would require storing the inner view in a `@*semiregular-box*@<views::all_t<@*InnerRng*@>>`.

+Remove the default constructible requirement from `input_or_output_iterator` into `forward_iterator`, so that it no longer applies to input-only iterators or output iterators.

 We currently use `@*semiregular-box*@<T>` to make types `semiregular` (see [range.semi.wrap]{.sref}), which we use to wrap function objects throughout.
 Instead, introduce a new `@*copyable-box*@<T>` that behaves like `T` except that copy assignment performs a destroy-then-construct if `T` isn't copy-assignable.
 This is like `optional<T>` except there is no empty state, we always have a `T`.
 Replace all function object `@*semiregular-box*@<F>` wrappers throughout `<ranges>` with `@*copyable-box*@<F>` wrappers.

 ## Timeline

 At the moment, only libstdc++ provides an implementation of ranges.
-We either have to make now and soon, or never.
+We either have to make this change now and soon, or never.

 ---
 references: